clemsonciti/python-installation-on-palmetto/README.md

 A "Python installation" is defined as:

 * Some version of Python, and
-* Python libraries for this version
+* Python packages for this version

+Note that, in this context, a Python "package" is a bundle of software to be installed.
+Python libraries such as `numpy` are distributed as packages;
+and the first step towards using these libraries is to install the corresponding packages.

-It also aims to clear up some common points of confusion, such as the difference between "Python" and "Anaconda", and what exactly `pip install` does.
+This also aims to clear up some common points of confusion, such as:

+* what is the difference between "Python" and "Anaconda",
+* where Python looks for installed packages,
+* what exactly is `pip`

 ## The default (system) Python